yleeyilin/tp/docs/UserGuide.md

 ### Sorting the address book : `sort`

-Sorts the address book by field in ascending order
+Sorts the address book by field in ascending order so that you can display your contacts neatly and locate them easily.

 Format: `/sort ; [field]`

 Examples:
 * `/sort ; name`

+    The above command sorts the contact based on name in ascending lexicographical order.

 * `/sort ; phone`

+  The above command sorts the contact based on name in phone number in ascending order.

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>